Maria Riva: Acting career

-Author
+Writing

 Riva's biography of her mother, Marlene Dietrich, was published in 1992, the year of Dietrich's death.
-The book was well-received and went on to become a New York Times Best Seller.
+The book was well received and went on to become a New York Times Best Seller.

-In 2001, Riva co-authored a photography book consisting of unseen images of her mother Marlene Dietrich.
+Riva contributed the captions to the 2001 book, Marlene Dietrich: Photographs and Memories; From the Marlene Dietrich Collection of the FilmMuseum Berlin, which consists of previously unseen images of her mother.
 In 2005, Riva edited a volume of Dietrich's poetry, Nachtgedanken, which was published in Germany and Italy.

 Riva published her first novel, You Were There Before My Eyes: A Novel, in 2017.
 The novel is about a woman who leaves her Italian village and enters a new world as an immigrant in Detroit.

 In 2017, Riva also published the 25th anniversary edition of the biography of her mother, re-titled Marlene Dietrich: The Life.

-Later life

-After her mother's death in 1992, Riva sold the bulk of her estate to the city of Berlin to be housed in the then soon-to-be-opening Deutsche Kinemathek for $5 million.
-The 'Marlene Dietrich Collection' included 100,000 possessions; diaries, books, costumes, traveling trunks and memorabilia.
-Riva cited her desire to keep the collection together as reason for selling the collection to the city of Berlin to be maintained and displayed in the Deutsche Kinemathek.
-Riva's son, Peter, said "We chose Berlin, because they are committed to preserving each piece in the collection, which will be part of a new museum complex with the collection as part of its core."

 Personal life

-In early 1943, Maria was briefly engaged to actor Richard Haydn, but then married, the same year actor Dean Goodman, of whom she divorced in 1944.
-In the summer of 1947, while teaching a graduate course in acting and directing at Fordham University, she met her second husband, scenic designer William Riva.
-That same year they were wed on Independence Day.
-They remained happily married for over 50 years until his death in 1999.
-With him she had four sons.
+In early 1943, Riva was briefly engaged to actor Richard Haydn; however, that same year she married actor Dean Goodman, whom she divorced in 1944.
+In the summer of 1947, while teaching a graduate course in acting and directing at Fordham University, she met her second husband, scenic designer William Riva, and they married on July 4.
+They remained married for over 50 years until his death in July 1999.
+They had four sons together, including production designer J. Michael Riva.
+Her second son, Peter Riva, president and owner of International Transactions, alongside his wife Sandra found some success as a literary agent, beginning in 1975.

 Riva maintained friendships with many of her mother's friends and associates, including Brian Aherne, Jean Gabin, Edward R. Murrow, and Yul Brynner, with whom she participated in telethons to benefit United Cerebral Palsy during the 1950s.

-As of 2019, Riva lives in Los Angeles, California.
+However, Riva had a very strained relationship with her mother, who she stated was a cruel, manipulative narcissist who sought to use her to boost her own legacy rather than love her as if she were her child.
+When discussing her biography Marlene Dietrich in 1992, Riva stated "I consider myself a biographer, not the daughter."
+She said it was very difficult "to be a child of an ephemeral creature that is beyond normalcy".

+At a young age, Riva developed a drinking problem.
+However, despite even later appearing in beer print advertisements in the early 1950s, Riva had in fact stopped drinking alcohol since the short time following her 1944 divorce.